sithmel/Do-androids-dream-of-electric-duck/README.md

   run(i++)
 }
 ```
 Note: We are also not interested about its length.
-A sequence can be infinite:
+A sequence can be infinite.
 And of course storing an infinite sequence in an array is both unfeasible and meaningless.
 ---
 ### iterables